• Skip to main content

 For best results, use a dedicated smoker like a propane, electric, charcoal, vertical, or offset barrel style smoker.

-If sing charcoal, to avoid charcoal briquets that have potentially toxic additives such as lighter fluid, which could easily ruin the flavor of your pulled pork.
+If using charcoal, avoid charcoal briquets that have potentially toxic additives such as lighter fluid, which could easily ruin the flavor of your pulled pork.
 Instead choose a natural lump charcoal brand.

 Fogo Premium Oak Restaurant All-Natural Hardwood Lump Charcoal